 '''

-Gpio close(gpioHandle);
+Gpio_close(gpioHandle);

 '''

-For more information on configuring and using Gpio, please refer to the Gpio sample application, and the doxygen documentation for Gpio (included with this driver release).
+For more information on configuring and using Gpio, please refer to the Gpio sample application, and the driver design documentation for Gpio (included with this driver release).

 The GPIO module does not have any kind of power management support.